How to Style Your Hallway: 12 Lighting Setups for Every Budget

 Glass bowl flush mountRentals, any style, budget-friendlyAnyEasy

 Twelve hallways.
-Twelve homeowners who decided their corridor deserved more than a bare bulb and a shrug.
-And honestly?
-A few clear patterns showed up across almost all of them:
+Twelve homeowners who decided their corridor deserved more than a shrug and a forgotten ceiling fixture.
+And a few really clear patterns showed up across almost all of them.

 The real question isn’t which fixture looks best on its own.
-It’s which combination of light, rug, art, and color will make your hallway feel like a room instead of a shortcut.
+It’s which combination of light, rug, art, and color will make your hallway feel like an actual room rather than a shortcut between rooms.

-These 12 examples suggest the answer is usually simpler than you think.
+These 12 examples suggest the answer is usually simpler than you’d think.
 Pick one change.
 Make it a warm one.
-Your hallway has been patiently waiting.
+Your hallway has been waiting long enough.

 Leave a Reply